PlayUAV/PlayuavOSD/README.md

-dev branch used to develop new feature.
-Below is the list of developing feature:

-1) Using VBI transfer telemetry data.

 Acknowledgments
 ============
 It is created by integrating a variety of excellent open-source projects.
 Many thanks to the developers for their efforts and dedication.